Hans Modrow: Communist party career

 Modrow had a long political career in East Germany, serving as a member of the Volkskammer from 1957 to 1990 and in the SED's Central Committee (ZK) from 1967 to 1989, having previously been a candidate for the ZK from 1958 to 1967.
 From 1961 to 1967 he was first secretary of the district administration of the SED in Berlin-Köpenick and secretary for agitation and propaganda from 1967 to 1971 in the SED's district leadership in Berlin.
 During this time he was involved in the formation of the Union Berlin football club, which is based in the Köpenick district.
-From 1971 to 1973 he worked as the head of the SED's department of agitation.
+From 1971 to 1973 he worked as the head of the SED's Department for Agitation.
 In 1975 he was awarded the GDR's Patriotic Order of Merit in gold and received the award of the Order of Karl Marx in 1978.

-From 1973 onward, he was the SED's first secretary in Dresden, East Germany's third-largest city.
-He was prevented from rising any further than a local party boss, largely because he was one of the few SED leaders who dared to publicly criticise longtime SED chief Erich Honecker.
+From 1973 onward, he was the SED's first secretary in Bezirk Dresden, making him the top official in East Germany's third-largest district.
+He was prevented from rising to national office, largely because he was one of the few in leadership to publicly oppose Erich Honecker.
 He developed some important contacts with the Soviet Union, including eventual Soviet leader Mikhail Gorbachev.
 Modrow initially supported Gorbachev's glasnost and perestroika reforms.
-In early 1987, Gorbachev and the KGB explored the possibility of installing Modrow as Honecker's successor.
-From 1988 to 1989, the Stasi, under the orders of Honecker and Erich Mielke, conducted a massive surveillance operation against Modrow with the intention of gathering enough evidence to convict him of high treason.
+In early 1987, Gorbachev and the KGB considered facilitating Honecker's ouster with a view to bringing Modrow to leadership.
+From 1988 to 1989, the Stasi, under the orders of Honecker and Erich Mielke, vigorously investigated Modrow to attempt to frame him for high treason.